 This engineering report has been prepared in accordance with accepted Geotechnical Engineering practices in the region of south/central Texas and for the use of ASA Properties, LLC (CLIENT) and its representatives for design purposes.
-This report may not contain sufficient information for the purposes of other parties or other uses.
+This report may not contain sufficient information for purposes of other parties or other uses.
 This report is not intended for use in determining construction means and methods.
+The attachments and report text should not be used separately.

-The recommendations submitted in this report are based on the data obtained from the 2 borings, a bulk sample collected at this site, and the information provided to us.
+The recommendations submitted in this report are based on the data obtained from the 6 borings and 2 bulk samples collected at this site and the information provided to us.
 This report may not reflect the actual variations of the subsurface conditions across the site.
 The nature and extent of variations across the site may not become evident until construction commences.
 The construction process itself may also alter subsurface conditions.
 If variations appear evident at the time of construction, it may be necessary to reevaluate our recommendations after performing on-site observations and tests to establish the engineering impact of the variations.